-- Payment is based on seat date. - Replacement of an existing prosthetic appliance is covered once every seven years (from the seat date) and only when it cannot be repaired. - We cover the cost for a full, immediate, or overdenture treatments; however, any costs associated with personalization or specialization are not covered and are the responsibility of the patient.
+• Payment is based on Seat Date.

+- Replacement of an existing prosthetic appliance is covered once every seven years (from the Seat Date) and only when it cannot be repaired. - We cover the cost for a full, immediate, or overdenture treatment; however, any costs associated with personalization or specialization are not covered and are the responsibility of the patient.